akshat3011/akshatc3011.github.io/_pages/about.md

 I am a first year Ph.D. student at Khoury School of Computer Sciences at Northeastern University advised by Prof. Varun Mishra.
 My research interests are in using Machine Learning and Human-Computer Interaction techniques to build “behavior-aware” intelligent systems in healthcare space.

-Prior to this, I worked a software engineer (ML) at Amazon Search working with natural language processing/machine learning models to understand customers' intents from search queries on Amazon website.
+Prior to this, I worked as a software engineer (ML) at Amazon Search working with natural language processing/machine learning models to understand customers' intents from search queries on Amazon website.

 I graduated with an MS(Hons) in Computer Science from the University of Southern California.
 While, at USC, I was part of the <a href="https://somalab.usc.edu/about/">Social Media Analytics</a> lab and <a href="https://www.ihp-lab.org/">Intelligent Human Perception</a> lab.
 I worked on several research projects involving multimodal machine learning, affective computing, social media analysis, and dialogue systems.